ascurry12/siftysifty/README.md

 ## Installation - MacOS

-Download the dist folder and navigate to the directory named main.
-Double click the executable found in the directory.

 ## Usage

 * Choose which game you want to run a test for.
 Options currently available for The Sims 3 and 4.